 Since the most potent and consequential historical atheism before Darwin happened during the 1700s and the Age of Enlightenment, that will be the primary focus of this piece.
 My source material comes from books I highly recommend, such as any book on the Enlightenment by Jonathan Israel or Peter Gay, The Age of Voltaire by Will and Ariel Durant, and particularly A Wicked Company: The Forgotten Radicalism of the European Enlightenment by Philipp Blom.
-And though there were few outright atheists in America, several figures came close and drank deeply of the wider Enlightenment movement, with books like Nature’s God: The Heretical Origins of the American Republic by Mathew Stewart, Moral Minority by Brooke Allen, and Freethinkers: A History of American Secularism by Susan Jacoby, together with letters of the American founders such as Jefferson.
+And though there were few outright atheists in America, several figures came close and drank deeply of the wider Enlightenment movement, shown in books like Nature’s God: The Heretical Origins of the American Republic by Mathew Stewart, Moral Minority by Brooke Allen, and Freethinkers: A History of American Secularism by Susan Jacoby, together with letters of the American founders such as Jefferson.
 Jefferson and Franklin both lived in France, and they knew and owned the works of the first great atheist authors in history.

 Atheism up to The Early Enlightenment